Zuijdam/Wedding-Screen/README.md

 # Installation
 - Host files on your own webserver.
 - Create a config.php (see below) and save it in the root.
 - Schwung Screen will use a local sql Database.
-Create a empty database with the name provided in config.php and Schwung Screen will create the tables needed for weddingwall!
+Create a empty database with the name provided in config.php and Schwung Screen will create the tables needed for Schwung Screen!
 - Create a user in the database with the credentials provided in your config.php
 - Change the text in include/translations.php for your own event!
 - Go party go!